-"It's only now that I have seen the impact macular disease has on people"Posted: Friday 20 January 2023 at 00:00
+"It's only now that I have seen the impact macular disease has on people"Posted: Friday 20 January 2023

 A retired ophthalmic nurse said it wasn’t until she began to volunteer with her local support group that she realised the true impact macular disease has on many people’s lives.

 Denise, 60, treated countless patients in her 13 years at the Cardiff Eye Unit, University Hospital of Wales.
 After her retirement, she initially signed up as a support group volunteer after responding to a local Macular Society newspaper advert, but soon found herself running her hometown group in Caerphilly.

 She said: “When I was a nurse around people with macular degeneration, you didn’t take on board the person’s life with the condition.
 The group has shown me what life is like with macular degeneration and there are people with different conditions at different stages.
 They are an absolute inspiration, the way they carry on and make the most of what they can.”

 Through the monthly support group, Denise brings people who are going through different stages and severities of sight loss together, for a chance to socialise, hear from guest speakers and seek support from others affected by the condition.

 The group leader had been working in the hospital environment for more than a decade before she took early retirement, and said the emotional impact of sight loss wasn’t considered.

 She said: “That wasn’t alarming for me at the time.
 It sounds blunt but you’re just doing your job.
 It was getting people’s injections done.
 You would see one person then get the next one in.
 It was like a conveyer belt system so you didn’t get involved in the emotional side of things.